GMOD/jbrowse-components/website/docs/user_guides/alignments_track.md

 format, then the alignments track can use these tags to color modifications.
 It uses two modes:

+1. All modifications - draws the modifications as they are
-1. Modifications mode - draws the modifications as they are
+1. modifications - draws the modifications as they are
-2. Methylation mode - draws both unmodified and modified CpGs (unmodified positions are not indicated by the MM tag and this mode considers the sequence context)
+1. Methylation mode - draws both unmodified and modified CpGs (unmodified positions are not indicated by the MM tag and this mode considers the sequence context)